-Feeling sick (nausea) and vomiting are often side effects of cancer, its treatment and some medicines.
+Feeling sick (nausea) and vomiting are often side effects of cancer, its treatment or some medicines.
 They often occur together, but not always.
 Some people experience nausea and vomiting a few hours after treatment, while for others it starts 24 hours later.

-- Have a light snack before treatment, and wait a few hours before eating again.
+- Have a light snack before treatment and wait a few hours before eating again.

 - Eat small meals 5-6 times during the day

-- Snack on dry or bland foods, and choose cold foods or foods at room temperature instead of hot, greasy or spicy foods.
+- Snack on dry or bland foods, and choose cold foods or foods at room temperature instead of hot, fried, greasy or spicy foods.

 - See your doctor if you can’t keep fluids down, or if the vomiting lasts more than 24 hours, as you may become dehydrated.